ArcovanBreda/CEConvDL2/blogpost.md

   *Figure 5: An example image (original far left) hue space shifted multiple times in HSV (angular addition), RGB (3D rotation), and LAB (2D rotation) space, thereafter converted to RGB space for visualization. ([source](CEConv/plot_hue_comparison.py))*
 </div>

 Figure 5 shows this difference with a hue shift in RGB and HSV space resulting in the same image.
-However, performing the same shift in LAB space and converting it back to RGB space afterwards, results in a slightly different colored image.
+However, performing the same shift in LAB space and converting it back to RGB space afterward, results in a slightly different colored image.

 For the LAB space, only a hue shift equivariant model is implemented.
 For this, the theory in Section [Color Equivariance](#color-equivariance) is applicable with the only exception being the reparameterization of <!--the group--> $H_n$: